Broiler Chicken Industry Key Facts 2018

 - Approximately thirty-five federally-inspected companies are involved in the business of raising, processing and marketing chickens on a “vertically integrated” basis – that is, the company is able to ensure quality at each step of the process.

 - About 25,000 family farmers have production contracts with the companies.
 Approximately 95 percent of broiler chickens are produced on these farms, with the remaining 5 percent raised on company-owned farms.

-- In 2015, almost 9 billion broiler chickens, weighing 53 billion pounds, liveweight, were produced.
-More than 40 billion pounds of chicken product was marketed, measured on a ready-to-cook basis.
+- In 2017, almost 9 billion broiler chickens, weighing over 55 billion pounds, liveweight, were produced.
+More than 41 billion pounds of chicken product was marketed, measured on a ready-to-cook basis.

-- The United States has the largest broiler chicken industry in the world, and about 19 percent of production was exported to other countries in 2015.
+- The United States has the largest broiler chicken industry in the world with about 16.5 percent of production exported to other countries in 2017.

 - The top 5 broiler producing states are: Georgia, Arkansas, Alabama, North Carolina and Mississippi.

 |Number of family farms growing broilers and/or producing hatching eggs||30,000|